0xAtum/template-foundry-project/README.md

 - Using VSCode.
 (Sadly, there's no real support on intellij)

-- solidity extention by Juan Blanco (be sure to set forge as its Formatter)
+- solidity extention by Nomic Foundation (Be sure to set Forge as formatter)